 Something that is interesting though is the transition from playing the game to watching the game, yes the resolution never looks great outside the VR unit that’s a given, but the thing that I find interesting is the lurching head movements.
 When you play the game you don’t feel like you are moving your head wildly, smooth movements and minor head corrections are the order of the day, but watch back some capture or watch another player and they are all over the place – rendering being on the outside of Moss a much poorer viewing experience.

 To sum it up, apart from a technical question, Moss is many wonderful things.
-If you have a PSVR you need to play this exceptional game, and I will stress again exceptional in a way that draws you into a magical world – its not a world shattering GTA6 or anything.
+If you have a PSVR you need to play this exceptional game, and I will stress again exceptional in a way that draws you into a magical world – its not a world shattering GTA6.

 Quill is a joy, the controls hit the mark apart from the odd tracking issue for the controller light bar, the sound and graphics keep you deep in the realm.
 I love it, I will replay it and I want so many more games like Moss to grace the platform.
 With the current run of PSVR big hitters, Moss is for me the top of the pile.